Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Introduction

 An even more fundamental (but easier to solve) challenge is to {\em reversibly} encode any string $x$ into a part of the graph $G_x$ in such a way, that the number of homomorphisms to the graph $G_x$ changes in a controlled way (in our case the number of homomorphisms stays in fact the same).
 As our constructed Kneser graphs have a chromatic number of at least 3, encoding a string $x$ is possible using a comparably simple construction using paths.
 Implicitly, this step as well relies on deep theory about Kneser graphs, in particular we rely on \lovasz' seminal result~\cite{Lovasz78} which asserts that $H_x$ cannot be mapped homomorphically into a graph with low chromatic number.
-For our dichotomy results, as advertised, from a technical point of view, obtaining \cref{thm:genhomdich_intro} is a rather simple lifting exercise from the result in~\cite{DalmauJ04}; we obtain \cref{thm:subs_f_colored_intro} by a rather straightforward application of complexity monotonicity~\cite{CurticapeanDM17}.
+For our dichotomy results, as advertised, from a technical point of view, obtaining \cref{thm:genhomdich_intro} is a rather simple lifting exercise from the result in~\cite{DalmauJ04}; we obtain \cref{thm:subs_f_colored_intro} by a rather direct application of complexity monotonicity~\cite{CurticapeanDM17}.

-In contrast, the analysis of the complexity of counting homomorphisms to König graphs is technically more involved.
-The proof of the explicit classification for minor-closed classes~$\mathcal{H}$ (\cref{thm:main_line_graphs_intro}) uses a gadget construction that, intuitively, associates each graph with a König graph, while keeping the number of grid-like substructures stable.
-In view of the diverse applications of the Grid-Tiling Problem (see e.g.\ \cite[Chapter~14.4.1]{CyganFKLMPPS15}), the construction might yield further intractability results for counting problems on König graphs (and thus on claw-free and perfect graphs) and might hence be of independent interest.
+In contrast, the analysis of the complexity of counting homomorphisms to Kőnig graphs is technically more involved.
+The proof of the explicit classification for minor-closed classes~$\mathcal{H}$ (\cref{thm:main_line_graphs_intro}) uses a gadget construction that, intuitively, associates each graph with a Kőnig graph, while keeping the number of grid-like substructures stable.
+In view of the diverse applications of the Grid-Tiling Problem (see for instance\ \cite[Chapter~14.4.1]{CyganFKLMPPS15}), the construction might yield further intractability results for counting problems on Kőnig graphs (and thus on claw-free and perfect graphs) and might hence be of independent interest.